velartrill/velartrill.github.io/orig/kestrel.md

 "I know.
 But the codes are just one part.
 Without the authentication phrases they're useless."

-"This is *risky,"* Bear warns.
+"That was never more than a last-ditch failsafe," Bear retorts, "and it was never a very good one, Kess.
+The only thing protecting it is our will to hold out under torture.
+Exposing the books is *risky."*

-"So is leaving the codes where they are."
+"So is leaving the codes where they are.
+We still have our tripwire phrases if all else fails."

 "Those pads will be in secure storage in a Society military base until we get back," Bear says placatingly.
 "Nobody knows those they even exist in the first place!"